SaraGandy/website/content/_index.md

           date_start: '2020-03-08'
           date_end: '2023-03-01'
           description: |2-
-              As a Medical Entomologist, I am involved in  a range of ecological research projects focusing on tick-borne diseases in the UK.
-My responsibilities include:
+              As a Medical Entomologist, I am involved in  a range of ecological research projects focusing on better understanding tick-borne disease risk in the UK.
+Some of my responsibilities include:

-              * Coordinating field work logistics
+              * Coordinating field work logistics, leading a team of 5 people
-              * Coordinating with Stakeholders
+              * Coordinating with stakeholders and project partners
               * Data entry
-              * Data analysis (data visualisation, statistical modeling, spatial modeling)
+              * Data analysis (data visualisation, statistical modeling, spatial modelling)
               * Writing peer-reviewed articles
         - title: Graduate teaching assistant
           company: University of Glasgow